 How to tell: Metal walls inside firebox and metal chimney chase.

 Most builders install a pre-fabricated gas fireplace in new homes.
-I modern home building, fireplace incidence rate is decreasing.
-This gives homeowners of new builds the option of installing a brand new gas fireplace on a blank wall instead of needing to upgrade!
+The incidence rate of fireplaces in modern home building is decreasing.
+This gives homeowners of new builds the option to install a brand-new gas fireplace on a blank wall instead of upgrading!

-Check out what does a gas fireplace installation cost for more information.
+Check out what a gas fireplace installation costs for more information.

 Upgrade your fireplace today by first identifying what you have currently.
 Do you have a masonry fireplace, a pre-fab gas fireplace or maybe an electric fireplace insert?
 What did your builder put into the home? >>How to find your brand, model and serial number?

-Are really stumped?
-Measure your fireplace and take a picture to submit to an NFI certified professional.
+Are you really stumped?
+Measure your fireplace and take a picture to submit to an NFI-certified professional.
 Fireplace experts can help you determine your fireplace and estimate a viable upgrade path for your home.

 Why Basic Hearth Fixes Don’t Work?